Cruise ships are massive ocean going vessels packed with lots to do, so how fast can they really go?

-According to Royal Caribbean, their ships average a speed between 18 to 20 knots, depending on the specific ship and itinerary travelled.
+Royal Caribbean says its cruise ships go as fast as 18 to 20 knots, depending on the specific ship and itinerary travelled.
 This is equivalent to 20 to 23 miles per hour on land.

 But how fast can they get up to if they needed?
 During her sea trials in 2016, Harmony of the Seas' top speed was in excess of 25 knots, making her the fastest cruise ship in Royal Caribbean's fleet at the time.

 The reality is ships never approach their top speed because it's just not good for fuel consumption.

 Royal Caribbean Group Chairman and CEO Richard Fain explained that it makes more sense to cruise at a lower speed, "We would never go at that speed."